JuliaControl/ControlSystems.jl/README.md

 ```
 Similar for `tf,zpk` etc.
 - Continuous time systems are simulated with continuous time solvers from `OrdinaryDiffEq.jl`
+- Freqresp now returns frequencies in the first dimension.
 - Breaking: `lsim(sys, u::Function)` syntax has changed from `u(t,x)` to `u(x,t)` to be consistent with `OrdinaryDiffEq`
 - Breaking: `feedback(P,C)` no longer returns `feedback(P*C)`.
 The behavior is changed to `feedback(P1, P2) = P1/(1+P1*P2)`.
 - Type `Simulator` provides lower level interface to continuous time simulation.